Introduction:

 Lake entrance:

-the main park entrance that has the camping site, boat ramp and lake access.
+This is the main park entrance that has the camping site, boat ramp and lake access.

 There is a 4 miles long road going all the way to the north end of the lake

-the entrance there is a large Lake view campground and after 2 mils there is a parking
+Near the entrance to the park there is a large Lake view campground and after 2 mils there is a parking lot with boat ramp, after 4 mils you are reaching the large dam that create the lake.

 There are many others smaller roadside parking spots and picnic area with